simonwhatley/simonwhatley/README.md

 ## Hi there 👋

+I share my name with some iconic innovations—from a [1950s personal computer](https://en.wikipedia.org/wiki/Simon_(computer) "Simon (computer)") to the [first-ever smartphone by IBM](https://en.wikipedia.org/wiki/IBM_Simon "IBM Simon Personal Communicator") and even a beloved [1980s electronic game](https://en.wikipedia.org/wiki/Simon_(game) "Simon (game)").
+While I’m no digital device, I am deeply passionate about technology, user experience, and how the two intersect with human behaviour.

+To me, technology sparks possibilities, and design uncovers solutions.
+As technology becomes more ubiquitous and complex—much like life itself—we must design experiences that make sense of this evolution and meet our human needs.

+With over 20 years of experience, I’ve had the privilege of working across industries, leading teams, and solving challenges for diverse clients.
+My career has spanned platforms, roles, and perspectives from web developer to conference organiser, trainer, and lead service designer.
+These experiences have given me a unique appreciation of the digital world and the ability to create human-centred solutions that help people connect, collaborate, and thrive.

 <!--
 **simonwhatley/simonwhatley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.